 Flights to Osaka, Kyoto

-Japan’s third largest city Osaka was dubbed the 'nation's kitchen' due to its historical role as a rice trading hub.
+Air New Zealand fly seasonally non-stop to Osaka between November and March each year.
+Japan's third largest city Osaka was dubbed the 'nation's kitchen' due to its historical role as a rice trading hub.

 It's now a major commercial centre that blends towering skyscrapers and contemporary consumerism with attractive eco-friendly spaces, historic shrines, temples, castles and tantalising dining options.